VMFS Recovery™

 If something is wrong with your \ machine (for example, if the .vmdk files are missing or deleted), you can restore them and rebuild the virtual machine using DiskInternals VMFS Recovery.

 The recovery wizard supports every step of the process, so it is unrealistic to make mistakes when recovering data.
 Virtual disks can be mounted as local disks and are accessible from Windows Explorer (for reading).
-The VMDK data recovery process bypasses all Windows limitations.
+The VHD data recovery process bypasses all Windows limitations.

 In addition, after scanning and mounting the VMDK file, you will be prompted to view all found files for free and make sure that you can actually restore them in their original form.
 It will not take long, and the result of the application will pleasantly surprise you.
 Also, by purchasing a license, you get the opportunity to carry out unlimited export and round-the-clock technical assistance from the company's leading specialists.